 However, there’s a caveat to that: it all depends on what you’re downloading.

 Since Peer to Peer aka P2P technology is essentially an online platform for sharing files, the only thing that might get you in trouble in Singapore is the nature of the content.
-If the source of material is kosher and the person who uploads the respective online content has permission from the copyright owner to do so, it’s all unicorns and rainbows.
+If the source of the material is kosher and the person who uploads the respective online content has permission from the copyright owner to do so, it’s all unicorns and rainbows.

-Legal documents defining the use of torrent sites/files
+Legal documents defining the use of torrent sites/files in Singapore

 Torrenting-related lawsuit statistics in Singapore